A & M Aviation

 (630) 759-1555

-Home - Contact - Location - Rates - Pets - Links - Privacy Policy
+Home - Location - Rates - Pets - Links - Privacy Policy

 Advanced Aircraft Fleet

 The Advanced fleet consists of those airplanes requiring more than an initial private pilot certificate to fly.
 Technically, the Champ falls into this category also, but we have it listed under 2-place trainers.
-In this category are two Skylanes, one of which has a turbocharged engine, that require a High Performance endorsement.
 These are four-place aircraft that are great for cross countries.
-Also here is the Centurion, a turbo-charged, retractable, high-performance aircraft seating four adults and two children that requires both a Complex and a High Performance endorsement.
+The Bonanza is the most advanced of these aircraft with 300HP and retractable gear, requiring both a high performance and complex endorsement.
+Also in this category is the Skylane, which requires a High Performance endorsement due to its 235HP.
+The Beech Sierra is a four-place aircraft with retractable gear that requires a Complex endorsement, but not a high performance endorsement.
+All of the advanced aircraft require a 60 day currency in make and model.

 Objectives